- Local Health Care

 - Fund Raising

-Total raised and committed to date is Three Million Five Hundred and Thirty Three Thousand Dollars.
+Total raised and committed to date is Three Million, Six Hundred Thousand Dollars.

 The Right Care.
 The Right Cost.
 Right Here.
 We need your help Right Now!